SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 #### Plan

-After we've initialized the working directory, we'll use the plan command to see what actions Terraform will take to create our resources.
+After we've initialized the working directory, we'll use the `plan` command to see what actions Terraform will take to create our resources.
 This step works similar to the "dry run" feature found in other build systems.
+This is an excellent way to double-check our changes before releasing them.

+The plan command's output is similar to the diff command's output:

+- Resources with a plus sign (`+`) will be created.
+- Resources with a minus sign (`-`) will be deleted.
+- Resources with a tilde sign (`~`) will be modified in-place.

 ```shell
 $ terraform plan